 It finally did so on Saturday afternoon while I was in the middle of making parsnip soup.
 Since Luis was nowhere to be seen - really what's the point of having un copin if they can't take care of this chore - and since I was going out to dinner with friends, I put off the dreaded gas bottle run until this morning.
 But I got to the local Intermarché this morning only to find that the gas bottle kiosk has changed its opening times and was closed.

-Really, there is something about this gas bottle business that makes you want to hit a bottle of a different kind.
+The gas bottle business is enough to make you want to hit a bottle of a different kind.